You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Tuck the purple sherpa cushion into one corner so your girl has a soft spot that sits away from the potty zone.
+Take the purple sherpa cushion and tuck her into one corner so she has a cozy, comfy place to sit – away from the potty.

-If you’re building this inside a larger setup, pairing it with one of these 7 cozy DIY indoor dog kennel ideas gives you a full dedicated space your dog will actually use consistently.
+If you’re building this in a larger dog house, I recommend pairing it with one of these 7 cozy DIY indoor dog kennel ideas!
+For more photos of this dog house click here.

-Rinse the tray every other day with a white vinegar and water mix — it cuts odor without harsh chemicals near your pup.
+Make sure to rinse the tray every other day with a white vinegar and water mix.
+This will cut down on odor without harsh chemicals near your pup.

 📸 Photo credit: Instagram @petlover.thailand